meilisearch/documentation/guides/advanced_guides/faceted_search.md

 ("genre:Horror" OR "genre:Comedy") AND "director:Jordan Peele"
 ```

-Querying on `thriller`, the above example results in the following CURL command:
+Querying on "thriller", the above example results in the following CURL command:

 ```bash
 $ curl --get 'http://localhost:7700/indexes/movies/search' \